giwankim/refactoring/docs/chapter03.md

 - Often, a better alternative is to see what the resulting object is used for.
 See whether you can use _Extract Function_ to take a piece the code that uses it and then _Move Function_ to push it down the chain.
 If several clients of one of the objects in the chain want to navigate the rest of the way, add a method to do that.

 ## Middle Man

+One of the prime features of objects is encapsulation.
+Encapsulation often comes with delegation.

+However, this can go too far.

+- _Remove Middle Man_.
+- Use _Inline Function_ to inline them into the caller.
+- If there is additional behavior, you can use _Replace Superclass with Delegate_ or _Replace Subclass with Delegate_ to fold the middle man into the real object.

 ## Insider Trading